TIE-41406 Human-Centered Design Project, 5 cr

 |3.||Specifying and designing a product/service based on the user research: how to make design decisions based on the understanding of the user.
 Methods like Affinity diagram walkthrough, visioning and storyboarding, Personas, UED-modeling.||Theory about idea creation techniques and working in groups, and how to apply this knowledge in design processes.|

-The grade is mainly based on the practical assignment.
+The grade is based on both the practical assignment and a personal essay.
 Attending ~50% of the weekly teaching sessions is compulsory.
 The more sessions one attends, the more it shows in the final grading.

 |Book||Contextual Design.
 Defining Customer Systems||Beyer, Holtzblatt||Not compulsory but recommended||No|